kyuupichan/ieee754/docs/ieee754.rst

   .. attribute:: logb_inf

-     These values are returned by the :meth:`Binary.logb_integral` operation on zero, :const:`NaN` and :const:`infinity` values in this format, respectively.
+     These values are returned by the :meth:`Binary.logb_integral` operation on zero, :const:`NaN` and :const:`Infinity` values in this format, respectively.

   .. classmethod:: from_triple(precision, e_max, e_min)